Home Editorial Board Information for Authors Featured Articles Special Issues Microwave Prize Submission Website

 The IEEE Transactions on Microwave Theory and Techniques (T-MTT) is the preeminent publication concerning RF and microwave technology.
 It focuses on that part of engineering and theory associated with microwave/millimeter-wave components, devices, circuits, and systems involving the generation, modulation, demodulation, control, transmission, and detection of microwave signals.
 This includes scientific, technical, and industrial activities.
 Microwave theory and techniques relates to electromagnetic waves usually in the frequency region between a few MHz and a THz; other spectral regions and wave types are included within the scope of the Society whenever basic microwave theory and techniques can yield useful results.
 Generally, this occurs in the theory of wave propagation in structures with dimensions comparable to a wavelength, and in the related techniques for analysis and design.

-The Impact Factor of T-MTT is 4.381 and the acceptance rate is 35%.
-The average days from submission to first decision is 41 days and the average time from submission to online publication (in IEEEXplore) is 20.2 weeks.
+The Impact Factor of T-MTT is 4.3 and the acceptance rate is 27.9%.
+The average time from submission to first decision is 29.3 days and the average time from submission to final decision is 39.9 days.

 Electronic Access is Available to digital subscribers through IEEE Xplore.